 Rent-to-Own Solar vs. Buying Outright: Pros & Cons

-Let’s break down the pros and cons of each so you can make the right choice for your family and future.
+Let’s break down some of the key differences of each so that you can make the right choice for your family and future.

 🔁 Rent-to-Own Solar (Solar Leasing)

-With a rent-to-own solar plan, you don’t pay for the system up front.
-Instead, you sign a long-term lease — often 20–25 years — and make monthly payments.
-You get all the benefits of solar energy, while the solar company installs, owns, and maintains the system.
+With a rent-to-own solar plan, you don’t pay for the system up front nor take out a loan.
+Instead, you sign up for a monthly payment plan similar to how your current utility operates.
+You get all the benefits of solar energy, while the solar company installs, owns, and maintains the system on your behalf.

 ✅ Pros